-The math library source code has changed the most, since the original was very hard to read and understand, even by an experienced assembly language programmer.
+The math library source code has changed the most, since the original was very hard to read and understand, even by experienced assembly language programmers.

 The linker supports DOS, PDOS, RAW and NT console applications.

 The make utility has been enhanced with a recursive feature that is useful for building the entire chain with run time libraries and tools in one go.
 It's a lot easier to understand our build system than the overly complex Open Watcom system.